noriakis/software/docs/stana/03-function.md

 # Functional annotation {#function}

-For functional profiling, several functions are prepared in `stana`.
-Note that these functions are primarily designed for `MIDAS` and `MIDAS2`, which profile gene copy numbers within species by default.
+For metabolic functional profiling, several functions are prepared in `stana`.
+Note that these functions are primarily designed for KEGG ORTHOLOGY which can be subsequently linked to KEGG PATHWAY and the other databases in KEGG.
+However, the other options such as the enzyme commision numbers can be accepted.

 ```r